13479776/statTarget/README.md

 Description
 -----------------

-An easy to use tool provides graphical user interface for quality control based shift signal correction, integration of metabolomic data from multi-batch experiments, and the comprehensive statistic analysis in non-targeted or targeted metabolomics.
+An `easy to use tool` provides `graphical user interface` for quality control based `shift signal correction`, `integration of metabolomic data` from multi-batch experiments, and the `comprehensive statistic analysis` in non-targeted or targeted metabolomics.

 Link to CRAN: https://cran.r-project.org/web/packages/statTarget/